JoeyBitar/Connect-N/README.md

 # Connect-N
 First attempt at making a customizable Connect-4 game in Java.
-This program was part of an assignment.
+This program was part of an assignment at Heritage College.
 I will go through all the functionality of the program.
 <br>

 # Functionality